francescoolivieri/BLE-Firmware-Update-STM32G0B1RE/README.md

 # BLE-Firmware-Update-STM32G0B1RE
-Code for performing a firmware update through Bluetooth 4.2 (BLE), this project contains the code for both host and peripheral side.
+Code for performing a firmware update through Bluetooth 4.2 (BLE), this project contains the code for both host (in this case simulated with an STM32G0B1RE) and peripheral side.

 ## Project Components
  - STM32G0B1RE
  - X-NUCLEO-IDB05A1
- - Computer equipped with a BLE module
+ - Computer equipped with Dual Mode Bluetooth

 ## Project layout